OPS-E2E-PPE/VBA-Docs/api/PowerPoint.ChartGroup.VaryByCategories.md

+> [!NOTE]
- **Note**  Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.
+> Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.

 The following example assigns a different color or pattern to each data marker in chart group one.
-You should run the example on a 2-D line chart that has data markers on a series.
+You should run the example on a 2D line chart that has data markers on a series.